ppy/osu-wiki/wiki/FAQ/en.md

 ![osu!taiko Interface][osu!taiko Interface image]

-_[Taiko no Tatsujin][Taiko no Tatsujin wikipedia]_ is a Taiko Drum rhythm game made by Namco, that involves the simulation of playing the drums to the beat of the music.
+_[Taiko no Tatsujin][Taiko no Tatsujin wikipedia]_ is a Taiko Drum rhythm game made by Namco, that involves the simulation of playing the taiko drums to the beat of the music.
 In osu!, beatmaps can be played in the styling of Taiko no Tatsujin through the use of special Taiko game mode.

 Like basic osu!, there are three elements of gameplay.

 #### Basic explanation

 ##### Hit-circles
+![Taiko hitcircles][Taiko hitcircles image]

 This will appear as either a red or a pale-blue circle.
 They are named as red (Don) notes and blue (Katu) notes.
 -   If it is a small red note, you must press the button bound to the inner portion of the Taiko drum or hit the large flat area (center) of the TaTaCon.
 -   If it is a small blue note, you must press the button bound to the outer ring of the Taiko drum or hit the sides of the TaTaCon.
 -   If the note is a LARGE circle, you should press or hit both of either inner or outer drum depending on the colour of the note for additional points.
     -   The notes must be pressed or hit when they reach the small white circle next to the drum below the status bar on the play-field.

 ##### Hit balloons
 They are shown as normal small red notes but with a inflatable balloon behind it.